 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Allied Nevada Gold dropped 10% today after announcing a share sale.
+What: Shares of gold and silver miner Allied Nevada Gold dropped 23% today after reporting earnings.